Have you ever wondered if there's a link between exercise and histamine intolerance?

 This relationship between exercise and histamine is the reason you suffer the way you do when you take part in physical activity.

-In fact, this relationship is responsible for the symptoms of symptomatic reactipns, such as low blood pressure, which is often sustained post-exercise due to the vasodilation it causes (relaxation of the blood vessels and reduced pressure of the blood flowing to essential organs).
+In fact, this relationship is responsible for the symptoms of symptomatic reactions, such as low blood pressure, which is often sustained post-exercise due to the vasodilation it causes (relaxation of the blood vessels and reduced pressure of the blood flowing to essential organs).

-It’s also one of the most common reasons for dizziness and weakness following exercise, even in healthy young adults ; but, in those with histamine intolerance it’s even more severe, can last longer, and generally cause panic and anxiety when it comes to exercise.
+It’s also one of the most common reasons for dizziness and weakness following exercise, even in healthy young adults ; but, in those with histamine intolerance it’s even more severe, can last longer, and generally cause panic and anxiety when it comes to exercise

 When the above is considered, it may appear that you really are allergic to working out and that as a means to regulate histamine overload, exercise may seem counterintuitive.
 But it really is an important part of your recovery and management of your condition.